There are approximately 700,000 young carers in the UK. That is about 1 in every 12 school aged children, who are caring for a family member.

-Barnardo’s Action With Young Carers is commissioned to ensure that young carers and young adult carers up to the age of 18 are identified and can receive a carers assessment under the statutory duty of Wirral Council.
+Barnardo’s Action With Young Carers is commissioned by Wirral Council to ensure that young carers and young adult carers up to the age of 18 are identified and can receive a carers assessment under the statutory duty of the Council.

 Action With Young Carers work within a whole family approach to reduce the negative impact of caring by accessing support for the young carer and family members where there is an identified need.